qdh-2002/Blood-Pressure-Prediction-Based-on-LSTM-Model/README.md

 A random Gaussian noise was introduced into the signal to simulate real-world noise.
 In order to tackle with this noise, a fourth-order elliptic bandpass filter was used, with a passband set from 0.5 to 5 Hz.
 The figure shows the comparison between the signal with noise and the filtered signal.

+### Results
+For DBP, the Root Mean Squared Error (RMSE) is 5.92.
+For SBP, RMSE is 9.38.
+Note that this model was trained on 256488 samples (125 timepoints each sample).

 <p align="center">
   <img src="https://github.com/qdh-2002/Blood-Pressure-Prediction-Based-on-LSTM-Model/blob/main/img/results_dbp.png" alt="Description of the image" width="500">
 </p>